-There are multiple challenges in running a clinic or hospital efficiently.
+There are multiple challenges in running a clinic, hospital or nursing home efficiently.
 While patient care tops the list, there are factors such as administrative obligations, patient handling and document management that impact efficiency and profitability.
-Our modular solution DataLife customizes all clinic/hospital requirements in order to serve their needs.
+Our modular solution DataLife HIS customizes all clinic/hospital requirements in order to serve their needs.

-DataLife is a Health Information System (HIS) that caters to all management and daily operation needs of healthcare facilities like hospitals and clinics.
-In- and out-patient handling, material tracking, financial management, drug administration and document management are among the areas covered by this extensive enterprise information system.
+DataLife is a Health Information System (HIS) that caters to all management and daily operation needs of healthcare facilities.
+In- and out-patient handling, material tracking, billing, drug administration and document management are among the areas covered by this extensive enterprise information system.

-DataLife first version was called "Asclepius", launched in 2007 as client-server model and used by small and medium-sized hospitals and rehabilitation centers in northern Greece.
+Its first version was called "Asclepius".
+It was launched in 2007 as a client-server model and used by small and medium-sized hospitals and rehabilitation centers in northern and central Greece.
 In 2019 Asclepius was redesigned and moved to the cloud.
-Thanks to this major upgrade, DataLife is now available anywhere, any time and on any device, without additional maintentance or infrastructure costs.
+Thanks to this major upgrade, DataLife is now available anywhere, any time and on any device, without additional maintenance or infrastructure costs.

-Focusing on information integrity, decision support and simplicity, DataLife features:
+DataLife enables rapid information capture in a modern, upgraded, intuitive user experience.
+Focusing on information integrity, decision support and simplicity, it features: